Medically reviewed by Drugs.com. Last updated on Jun 13, 2022.

-ramucirumab may cause infusion related reactions.
-This can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you start to have cough, difficulty with swallowing, dizziness, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving ramucirumab.
+ramucirumab may cause infusion-related reactions.
+These can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness while you are receiving ramucirumab.

 Make sure any doctor or dentist who treats you knows that you are using ramucirumab.
 You may need to stop receiving ramucirumab 28 days before and for at least 14 days after having surgery.

 ramucirumab may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-Tell your doctor right away if you develop sudden and severe headaches, fainting spells, seizures, unusual drowsiness, confusion, or problems with vision, speech, or walking while you are using ramucirumab.
+Tell your doctor right away if you develop sudden and severe headaches, fainting spells, seizures, unusual drowsiness, confusion, or problems with vision, speech, or walking.

 Talk with your doctor before using ramucirumab if you plan to have children.
 Some men and women who use ramucirumab have become infertile (unable to have children).

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.